VladimirTechMan/salsa-format-spec/README.md

 ###4.1 Encoding

-An SALSA file is REQUIRED to be saved in UTF-8 encoding.
+A SALSA file is REQUIRED to be saved in UTF-8 encoding.
 Other encodings are forbidden.
 A reader MUST ignore a byte-order mark if it exists in the file, and a writer MAY emit a byte-order mark in the file.

 ###4.2 List of objects